kevinlinxp/fcsc/README.md

 http://129.127.10.84

-You can then login and start directly using a user id (id_001, id_002, id_003 in the case of this instruction) according to your StudentTableSeeder.php file.
+You can then login and start a game using a user id (id_001, id_002, id_003 in the case of this instruction) according to your StudentTableSeeder.php file.